wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 .. math::
   \hat{\mathbf{x}}_{\text{WLS}} = \left(\mathbf{H}^{\text{T}} \mathbf{W} \mathbf{H} \right)^{-1}\mathbf{H}^{\text{T}} \mathbf{W} \mathbf{z}.

-*Practical advise: In the WLS case, as the position is concerned, we are estimating the difference between the approximated position and the true position until this difference is below a certain threshold.
+*Practical advice: In the WLS case, as the position is concerned, we are estimating the difference between the approximated position and the true position until this difference is below a certain threshold.
 We encourage you to check the*    ``WeightedLeastSquares``  *class to see how this is handled.*